TL;DR

 Your general ledger records transactions.
 Your allocation layer decides how a single cost splits across fund entities by methodology.
 These are two jobs, and most firms conflate them because they bought one system and tried to make it do both.

 Force allocation logic into a GL not built for it and you get the GP problem.
-Splitting one vendor invoice across five entities means logging in and out of five separate company databases to confirm each posting, then pulling the AP entry from one database and the due-from entry from another to connect them by hand at audit (i-techsupport).
+Splitting one vendor invoice across five entities means logging in and out of five separate company databases to confirm each posting, then pulling the AP entry from one database and the due-from entry from another to connect them by hand at audit.
 Business Central adds another handoff, requiring a second user to accept each intercompany transaction from an inbox before it posts.

 A GL-agnostic allocation layer sidesteps the migration question entirely.
 You keep QuickBooks or NetSuite, run the allocation logic upstream of it, and write finished journal entries back.
 A three-person team adopts the allocation tool in weeks rather than committing to a platform replacement that takes quarters.
 The GL decision and the allocation decision stay separate, which is the only reason a lean team can fix allocation without rebuilding its accounting stack.